-- Chartered IT Professional: On courses which are accredited by the British Computer Society (BCS), The Integrated Masters (MEng, BSc) degree satisfies the educational requirement to becoming a Chartered IT Professional (CITP).
+- On courses which are accredited by the British Computer Society (BCS), The Integrated Masters (MEng, BSc) degree satisfies the educational requirement to becoming a Chartered IT Professional (CITP).
 You will also have exemption from the Engineering Council professional examinations, the first step towards becoming a chartered engineer.

-Q: What happens if I decide during my studies I no longer wish to undertake the fourth MEng year of the course?
+What happens if I decide during my studies that I no longer wish to undertake the fourth year of the integrated Masters course?

-Q: Is it possible to apply directly for a three year BSc course?
+Is it possible to apply directly for a three-year undergraduate course?

-A: If you’re sure from the start that you only want to study for three years, for example if you’re an international student, you can apply directly for a BSc degree course.
-The BSc degree course is identical to the first three years of the MEng, BSc course.
+If you’re sure from the start that you only want to study for three years, for example if you’re an international student, you can apply directly for an undergraduate degree course.
+The undergraduate degree course is identical to the first three years of the integrated Masters course.

 Is student finance available for integrated master's programmes?